cmdoret/master_archive/README.md

 ## Instructions:
 To run the pipeline with the data provided:
-1. Place a copy of this repository on a cluster which supports LSF commands.
+1. Download or clone this repository.
 2. Download the `data` archive (not available yet) into the main folder
 3. ```cd``` to the main folder
-4. Untar the data using ```tar -xzvf data.tar.gz data```
+4. Untar the data using ```tar -xzvf data.tar.gz data``` 5a.
+Run the  pipeline on a cluster with LSF:
+    + `make` to run the STACKS pipeline
+    + `make assoc_mapping` to run the association mapping (needs STACKS data)
+    + `make collinearity` to compute collinearity blocks (needs STACKS data)
+    + `make wgs_wild` to run the analysis of wild WGS samples 5b.
+Run the pipeline on a local machine
-5. Type ```make``` to run the pipeline
+    + `make ref_local` to run the STACKS pipeline
+    + `make assoc mapping` to run the association mapping (needs STACKS data)
+    + `make collinearity LOCAL=yes` to compute collinearity blocks (needs STACKS data)
+    + `make wgs_wild LOCAL=yes` to run the analysis of wild WGS samples

-To run the pipeline with new data in the form of demultiplexed, trimmed reads in compressed fastq files (.fq.gz):
+To run the STACKS pipeline with new data in the form of demultiplexed, trimmed reads in compressed fastq files (.fq.gz):
 1. Describe your samples by writing 2 files named `popmap.tsv` and `individuals.tsv`, respectively.
 The structure of the `popmap.tsv` file is described on the [official STACKS website](http://catchenlab.life.illinois.edu/stacks/manual/) (here, populations should be the sex of individuals).
 The `individuals.tsv` file is a tab delimited text file with 4 columns with the following headers __included__:
-* Name: The name of samples.
-This should be the prefix of their data files.
+* Name: The names of samples.
+This should be the name of their data files (e.g. if the sample name is SAMPLE1, the corresponding reads file should be named SAMPLE1.fq.gz).
 * Sex: F for females and M for males.
 * Family: Clutches to which the individual belongs.
-These can be any combination of letters and numbers.
+These can be any combination of alphanumeric characters.
 * Generation: Useful if there are mothers and offspring.
 Values should be F3 for mothers and F4 for offspring.
 2. Create an empty folder named data and place the 2 files inside.
 This folder needs to be located inside the same directory as src.
 3. Place your (trimmed, demultiplexed) reads in a subfolder of data named `processed` and your reference genome in a subfolder named `ref_genome`.
+You will also need to edit the `REF` path in `config.mk` accordingly.
 If you wish to use different folder names, just edit the corresponding paths in `config.mk`.

-4. Type `make` in the command line.
-Once the pipeline has finished running, type `make ploidy` to infer ploidy from the homozygosity of variant sites.
+4. Set the variable `D` in `config.mk` to 25 (minimum locus depth for STACKS populations).
+Type `make` in the command line (or `make `ref_local` if running on a local machine).
+Once the pipeline has finished running, set the variable `D` back to 5 and type `make ploidy` to infer ploidy from the homozygosity of variant sites.
 Note the threshold selected to define ploidy is adapted to the dataset presented here.
-You will probably need to define a threshold yourself by inspecting the distribution of homozygosity (HOM variable) in `data/ploidy/thresholds/fixed.tsv` and set the variable  `fixed_thresh` in `src/ploidy/haplo_males.py` to this value.
+You might want to define a threshold yourself by inspecting the distribution of homozygosity (HOM variable) in `data/ploidy/thresholds/fixed.tsv` and the variable `HOM_PLOID` in `config.mk` to this value.
 Once you have modified the threshold, run `make ploidy` again to update the ploidy classification with the new threshold.
 5. Type `make -B` to run the pipeline again without haploids.

 ### Status: